FSillT/QCADesigner-E/README.md

 QCADesigner-E is free to use and to modify.
 However, you must add following references in case of any publication:

-F. Sill Torres, R. Wille, P. Niemann, and R. Drechsler, “An energy-aware model for the logic synthesis of quantum-dot cellular automata,” IEEE Trans. on CAD of Integrated Circuits and Systems, 2018
+F. Sill Torres, R. Wille, P. Niemann, and R. Drechsler, “An energy-aware model for the logic synthesis of quantum-dot cellular automata,” IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, vol. 37, no. 12, pp. 3031-3041, Dec.
+2018.

 K. Walus, T. J. Dysart, G. A. Jullien, and R. A. Budiman, "QCADesigner: a rapid design and Simulation tool for quantum-dot cellular automata," IEEE Transactions on Nanotechnology, vol. 3, pp. 26-31, 2004.